luismiguelcasadodiaz/42Barcelona_ciber_onion_docker/README.md

 Here is a point __for improvement__ changing 0.0.0.0 for the dark docker ip address.

-Wiht this i would restrict the ip the incoming request comes from.
+With this i would restrict the ip the incoming request comes from.

 ```